hillaper/Rela2x/README.md

 - matplotlib
 - sympy

 These dependencies are listed in `pyproject.toml`.
-Rela²x is designed to be an interactive program, so a Jupyter Notebook installation is also required.
+Rela²x is designed to be an interactive program, so a Jupyter Notebook installation is also recommended.
 <!-- The *Anaconda* distribution includes all the necessary packages and is recommended for ease of setup. -->

 ## Usage

 The usage of Rela²x is summarized below.
 Specifics, such as variable names, can be customized as needed.
+(See also the example notebooks included in the repository.)

 **Import `rela2x.py`:**